top of page

 4. Ask for help: Definitive Choice allows you to invite others to participate in the decision by sharing their own utility model.
 This is especially helpful for those who are first-time buyers.
 The invited person should be a “Conscience Person” and someone who has experience with the purchase.
 A conscience person is generally someone you do not want to disappoint… like a parent or a respected friend.

 5. Consider costs separate from benefits: You can include cost as benefit criteria, but you run the risk of double counting costs.
-We recommend separating cost from benefits and considering the tradeoffs between the costs and benefits as separate dimensions.
+We recommend separating costs from benefits and considering the tradeoffs between the costs and benefits as separate dimensions.

 6. Criteria should be independent: A natural tendency is for people to mentally combine separate criteria categories.
 It is essential to BOTH define each criterion definition AND to ensure each criterion is independent of the others.
 This can be a little tricky.
 For example, for a pet, you want to consider a pet with the appropriate size to fit the environment and the size and temperament to fit your family's needs.
 In this case, size can be independent as long as it is considered separately from the environment and the family members' needs.
 However, if those 2 criteria are always the same, then you should combine the criteria into a single criterion.
 For example, if you have an apartment requiring a small animal and you have young children that require a small animal, then combine these 2 criteria into a single “Size” criterion.
 Perfectly correlated criteria run the risk of double counting or overweighting. [xi]